-In subsequent years, each eligible agency must submit State plan revisions, if any, and a budget for the upcoming fiscal year.
+In subsequent years, each eligible agency must submit State plan revisions, if any, local formula allocations, and a budget for the upcoming fiscal year.
 Consistent with the requirements in section 113(b)(3)(A)(ii) and (iii) of Perkins V, an eligible agency may revise its SDPLs for the subsequent years covered by its Perkins V State Plan.